 SHEILA HETI is the internationally acclaimed author of the novel Motherhood, which was shortlisted for the Scotiabank Giller Prize and named a Best Book of the Year by the New York Times, Vulture, NPR, and Chicago Tribune, among others.
 She also wrote How Should a Person Be?, which was named a New York Times Notable Book, as well as the story collection The Middle Stories and the novel Ticknor, which was a finalist for the Trillium Book Award.
 She was a lead writer and editor for the anthology Women in Clothes, a New York Times bestseller, and was named one of “The New Vanguard” by the New York Times; a list of fifteen women writers from around the world who are “shaping the way we read and write fiction in the 21st century.”
 Her books have been translated into twenty-two languages.
 Sheila lives in Toronto.

 BILLY-RAY BELCOURT is a poet, author, and scholar from the Driftpile Cree Nation.
 He won the 2018 Griffin Poetry Prize for his debut collection, This Wound Is a World, which was also a finalist for the Governor General’s Literary Award.
 His third book, A History of my Brief Body, essays and vignettes on grief, colonial violence, joy, love, and queerness, was a Globe & Mail Best Book and a finalist for the 2020 Governor General’s Literary Award for Non-Fiction.
 Belcourt is a recipient of the prestigious Rhodes scholarship and an Indspire Award, the highest honour the Indigenous community bestows on its leaders.
 A 2018 Pierre Elliott Trudeau Foundation Scholar, he earned his PhD in English at the University of Alberta.
-His fourth book, A Minor Chorus, will be published in the fall of 2022.
+His fourth book, A Minor Chorus, was long listed for the Scotiabank Giller Prize.